 Add sculpture with a coastal theme…

-Pheasant Farm (open for the NGS on several days this year, and also for private groups by appointment) isn’t a ‘seaside garden’.
+Pheasant Farm (open for the NGS for private groups by appointment) isn’t strictly a ‘seaside garden’.
 But it overlooks Oare Creek, so there are maritime elements to it, such as this stunning seabird sculpture.

 See these and more Whitstable garden ideas in this post Escape to the beach with Whitstable Open Gardens or see more of the garden on video here: